antvis/G6/docs/manual/middle/elements/edges/defaultEdge.en.md

     source: 'node0',
     target: 'node1'
     shape: 'polyline',
-    // ...    // Other attributes for this edge
+    // ...    // Other properties for this edge
     style: {
-      // ...  // Style attributes for this edge
+      // ...  // Style properties for this edge
     }
   },{
     source: 'node1',
     target: 'node2'
     shape: 'cubic',
-    // ...    // Other attributes for this edge
+    // ...    // Other properties for this edge
     style: {
-      // ...  // Style attributes for this edge
+      // ...  // Style properties for this edge
     }
   },
     // ... // edges